RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/Accounting/Solvency/Solvency.md

 - **1 Back + 1 Lay = 1 USDC**
 - **A full basket of all Backs = 1 USDC**

-This ensures the DMM can only issue or hold positions that remain redeemable
+This ensures the DMM can only issue positions that remain redeemable
 within the system’s total collateral.
 At any time, a user can redeem full sets of tokens for 1 USDC,
 preserving the fixed total value of the market.